rrwick/Porechop/README.md

 This approach might make sense if you are trimming reads from a barcoded run, as chimeric reads may combine sequences from different bins.
 For example, consider this read:
 ```
-NB01_rev - SEQUENCE_1 - SQK-NSK007_Y_Top - NB02_rev -  SEQUENCE_2
+BC01_rev - SEQUENCE_1 - SQK-NSK007_Y_Top - BC02_rev -  SEQUENCE_2
 ```
-SEQUENCE_1 belongs in the NB01 bin and SEQUENCE_2 belongs in the NB02 bin, so while we could split the read, we would end up with contamination from another bin.
+SEQUENCE_1 belongs in the barcode 1 bin and SEQUENCE_2 belongs in the barcode 2 bin, so while we could split the read, we would end up with contamination from another bin.
 Throwing the read out with `--discard_middle` might be the better option.

 ### Barcode demultiplexing